The Sleep Clinic

 The Clinic would be set up as soon as funding can be found.
 We aim to make it a permanent service if possible but are seeking funding to establish it on an appropriate scale for an initial period of three years.

-The Together Trust
+Charity information: The Together Trust

 Going without sleep affects mood, attention span, rate of learning, memory formation, coordination, mental and physical health.
 It can delay development and prevent learning of new skills.
 Chronic sleep deprivation can lead to depression, seizures or self-harm.
 Caring for children with multiple disabilities already places a huge burden on parents/carers.
 Repeatedly disrupted sleep affects the parents' health and their ability to look after their children and to keep their family together.